Ramirisu/tetris/README.md

 |   Level | The gravity increases when the level advances. |
 |  Locked | The gravity is locked at the `startLevel`.     |

-**SEED**
+**RNG**

-The *SEED* option determines how to generate NEXT pieces.
-Currently, only default seeding is supported.
+The *RNG* option determines how to generate NEXT pieces.
+Currently, only default seeding is currently supported.
 1H2R Randomizer is used to choose the pieces.

 | Options |                                                                                            |
 | ------: | :----------------------------------------------------------------------------------------- |